amd/UIF/docs/4_deploy_your_own_model/deploy_model/deployingmodel.md

 ### Float Models

-   To run any single-precision (float) custom model on ZenDNN, follow the steps given in the [ZenDNN Installation section](/docs/1_installation/installation.md#13-install-zendnn-package-for-cpu-users) to install TensorFlow+ZenDNN, PyTorch+ZenDNN or ONNXRT+ZenDNN.
+   To run any single-precision (float) custom model on ZenDNN, follow the steps given in the [ZenDNN Installation](/docs/1_installation/installation.md#13-install-zendnn-package-for-cpu-users) to install TensorFlow+ZenDNN, PyTorch+ZenDNN or ONNXRT+ZenDNN.
 Once installation is complete, the model can be run with standard inference steps.
 One such example is provided in the [example section](/docs/3_run_example/runexample-script.md#311-sample-run-with-tensorflowzendnn).

 ### Model Compression Techniques for ZenDNN

 #### 1. Pruning a Deep Learning Model

-To use the neural compression technique of [pruning a deep learning model](/docs/4_deploy_your_own_model/prune_model/prunemodel.md#411-pruning), follow the steps given in section [4.1: Prune Model with UIF Optimizer](/docs/4_deploy_your_own_model/prune_model/prunemodel.md).
-Once the pruned models are generated, they can be run on frameworks built with ZenDNN.
+To use the neural compression technique of the [pruning a deep learning model](/docs/4_deploy_your_own_model/prune_model/prunemodel.md#411-pruning), follow the steps given in the [4.1: Prune Model with UIF Optimizer](/docs/4_deploy_your_own_model/prune_model/prunemodel.md) section.
+After the pruned models are generated, they can be run on frameworks built with ZenDNN.

 #### 2. Quantizing a Deep Learning Model